-It is not about formulating, developing, and implementing the strategies to maintain and sustain the competitive advantage but It is about understanding the term fully.
-For example, has any business leader questioned the term before and its soundness?
+It is not about formulating, developing, and implementing the strategies to maintain and sustain the competitive advantage.
+It is primarily about understanding the term.
+Has the term ever been questioned before?
 Is it correct to keep using the word competitive?
-By the way, leading companies do not compete, they innovate and inspire people.
+Leading companies do not compete, they innovate and inspire people.
 They solve problems.
-They do not digest what others have copied and imitated before.
-So, I think this term called competitive advantage should not be used any more.
+They do not digest what others have copied and imitated.
 The term competitive advantage became a business term when Michael Porter published his book in 1984 of that title.
 Porter described in his book the three generic strategies for achieving competitive advantage which are : Cost leadership, differentiation, and focus.

 - The attractiveness of industries for long-term profitability, so it is the industry itself

-To discover your competitive advantage per Michael Porter.
+To discover your competitive advantage as per Michael Porter.
 Be different, produce with less cost and choose a profitable industry.
 Is it a good way to find your competitive advantage?
-Is it a good business theory? we know that the market by nature is very competitive but teaching good competition means making business aware how good competition leads to improvement, continuous learning, and innovation not competing for trivial differences to make profits only.
+We know that the market by nature is very competitive.
+Teaching good competition is to make other businesses aware of the fact that good competition leads to improvement, continuous learning, and innovation not competing for trivial differences.

-Companies whose competitive advantage is not a 100 % about people and their fulfilment tend to equate their business strategy and marketing with neurolinguistic programming and many market tricks.
-Manipulation is their daily practice, but if people develop the ability to detect manipulation, they will dramatically improve effectiveness at judging and discovering companies that have a true leading advantage from those which chase profits.
+Companies whose competitive advantage is to lower prices to undercut the competition and add some extra glittery features to their products tend to equate and decorate their marketing with neurolinguistics programming and some sorts of trickery.
+Manipulation is their daily practice.
+The good news is that if people develop the ability to detect manipulation, they will dramatically improve effectiveness at judging and discovering companies that have a leading advantage from those which do not.
 To detect manipulation, look for one or more of its major hallmarks by answering the following questions.

-Do they produce products that satisfy people’s true needs or desires?
+- Does the business produce products and deliver services that satisfy people’s true needs or desires?

-The answers to these questions determine whether a company is using manipulation to sway their customers into buying their products and using their services.
-If you doubt the answers to these questions, then it is clear that such companies exist to make profits only and profits are the centre of their universe, not people.
+If you doubt the answers to these questions, then such companies exist to make profits only and profits are the center of their universe, not people.
 Their competitive advantage is measured in dollars, pounds, or euros.